 Now it’s time to add the CNAME record you copied from your tawk.to account to the DNS records for your new subdomain.

-To get started, head back to the main cPanel dashboard and click on Advanced Zone Editor.
+To get started, head back to the main cPanel dashboard and select Advanced Zone Editor.

 Select the primary domain associated with your subdomain in the drop-down list under Select a Domain.